tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ### Example

-To use a common theme, we use events from the [Course subscription example](../examples/course-subscriptions.md).
+To use a common theme, we use Events from the [Course subscription example](../examples/course-subscriptions.md).

 !!! note
     We use JavaScript in the examples below, but the main ideas are applicable to all programming languages

-To start of simple, we can implement events a simple string array:
+To start of simple, we can implement Events a simple string array:

 ```js
 const events = ["CourseDefined", "CourseDefined", "StudentRegistered", "CourseDefined"]
 ```
 <codapi-snippet id="example1" engine="browser"></codapi-snippet>

-In order to find out how many courses there are in total, the following simple projection could be defined and we can use JavaScripts [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce){:target="_blank"} function to aggregate all events creating a single state, starting with the `initialState`:
+In order to find out how many courses there are in total, the following simple projection could be defined and we can use JavaScripts [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce){:target="_blank"} function to aggregate all Events creating a single state, starting with the `initialState`:

 ```js
 // ...